tseo89/TripleTen_projects/11/README.md

    - Task 2: Develop and evaluate an insurance benefit prediction model.
    - Task 3: Build and assess a linear regression model for benefit count prediction.
    - Task 4: Implement data masking technique to protect personal data.
+   - Task 5: Demonstrate Linear Regression with obfuscation.

 4. **Project Structure**:
-   - Follow the provided project template and complete necessary code sections.
+   - Follow the provided project template and complete the necessary code sections.
    - Keep the code organized, neat, and well-documented.

 5. **Evaluation**: